A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

-Here, $x$ is the input to the weighted counting problem and $w$ represents the $2^{p(|x|)}$ many weights for a given input $x$.
-With the restriction to $w$, imposed by the approximation property, we limit the range of $w$ to efficiently computable numbers as defined in \cite{minsky1967computation}.
-A similar notion in the context of quantum computation is used in \cite{DBLP:journals/siamcomp/AdlemanDH97, DBLP:journals/toc/MelkebeekW12}.
-For a given rational threshold value we can then define the corresponding decision problem in the following way.
+\end{definition} Here, $x$ is the input to the weighted counting function and $w$ represents the $2^{p(|x|)}$ many weights for a given input $x$.
+With the restriction to $w$ imposed by the approximation property, we limit the range of $w$ to efficiently computable numbers as defined in \cite{minsky1967computation} (p.
+159). \mg{From this we immediately get that any such efficiently computable number is a weighted counting problem.} Similar notions in the context of quantum computation are used in \cite{DBLP:journals/siamcomp/AdlemanDH97, DBLP:journals/toc/MelkebeekW12}. \mg{We will use the notation $\#s$ to represent the numerical value of a binary string $s \in \{0,1\}^*$.}

+For a given rational threshold value, we can define the corresponding decision problem in the following way.